HenryL27/Hello_World/README.md

     ghc haskell_hello.hs
     ./haskell_hello

-This compiler also generates a bunch of junk and there is probably an option to make it not do that but I don't really care because I don't think I will ever again use Haskell
+This compiler also generates a bunch of junk which you can put in a different place like this

+    ghc -odir junk -hidir junk haskell_hello.hs
+    ./haskell_hello

 HTML
 -----